Got a question? We got an answer!

 A. We will be asking people to enter the worship center through the right hand foyer door.
 A First Impressions Team member will be there to guide you to your seat.
 Please leave 2 open seats between households.
 Rows will be placed 6ft apart and chairs will be slightly distanced.
 This might seem a little different and strange, but we believe this will be the best way for us to care for one another as we regather as a church.

 Q. How do I reserve a seat?

-A. Each week there will be an email sent out early Wednesdays.
-That email will have a link to click to reserve you and family members seat.
-It will take you to our website where you can reserve a seat for the coming Sunday Service.
+A. The reservation link will be emailed out each Wednesday morning.
 You will only be able to reserve seats for the coming Sundays and not farther in advance.
 Reservations will be first come first serve.
 Email Carol (email@example.com) to receive the email.

 Q. Do I have to reserve a seat?

 A. Yes you do.
 At this point we are asking that you reserve a seat.
 This will help us as a church know how many people are planning on coming on Sundays and how to proceed in the future with our services.

 OTHER PARTS OF THE BUILDING:

 A. No, the cafe will be closed until further notice.
 But that doesn’t mean you still can’t have donuts for breakfast!
 Maybe your family can start a new tradition an eat some before you come!